4-Precision Searching

 Using Parentheses with Multiple Operators

-The use of parentheses may remind you of the mathematical statements written in math courses.
-The reason parentheses are necessary in searching is that search tools, including Google, generally perform their operations from the left to right of a search statement.
-If you are using multiple Boolean operators, then the way to make sure that the search is done as a whole statement requires that you use parentheses to combine the sets in your statement.
+The reason parentheses are necessary in searching is that search tools, including Google and Bing, generally perform their operations from the left to right of a search statement.
+If you are mixing Boolean operators, the way to make sure that the search is done as a whole statement requires that you use parentheses to combine the sets in your statement.

-Example: (cats OR dogs) AND (treatment OR therapy)
+(cats OR dogs) AND (treatment OR therapy).

 Activity: Search Analysis